Biodegradable polymer: Medical

 Sutures made from polyglycolic acid.
 These sutures are absorbable and will be degraded by the body over time.

 Biodegradable polymers and biomaterials are also of significant interest for tissue engineering and regeneration.
 Tissue engineering is the ability to regenerate tissue with the help of artificial materials.
 The perfection of such systems can be used to grow tissues and cells in vitro or use a biodegradable scaffold to construct new structures and organs in vitro.
 For these uses, a biodegradable scaffold is obviously preferred as it reduces the risk of immunological reaction and rejection of the foreign object.
 While many of the more advanced systems are not ready for human therapeutics, there is significant positive research in animal studies.
 For example, it was possible to successfully grow rat smooth muscle tissue on a polycaprolactone/polylactide scaffold.
 Further research and development may allow for this technology to be used for tissue replacement, support, or enhancement in humans.
 One of the ultimate goals of tissue engineering is the creation of organs, such as the kidney, from basic constituents.
 A scaffolding is necessary to grow the entity into a functioning organ, after which the polymer scaffold would degrade and be safely eliminated from the body.
 There are reports of using polyglycolic acid and polylactic acid to engineer vascular tissue for heart repair.
 The scaffold can be used to help create undamaged arteries and vessels.

 In addition to tissue engineering, biodegradable polymers are being used in orthopedic applications, such as bone and joint replacement.
-A wide variety of non-biodegradable polymers have been used for orthopedic applications including silicone rubber, polyethylene, acrylic resins, polyurethane, polypropylene, and polymethylmethacrylate.
+A variety of non-biodegradable polymers have been used for orthopedic applications including silicone rubber, polyethylene, acrylic resins, polyurethane, polypropylene, and polymethylmethacrylate.
 The primary role of many of these polymers was to act as a biocompatible cement in the fixation of prostheses and in the replacement of joints.
-Newer biologically compatible synthetic and natural biodegradable polymers have been developed; these include polyglycolide, polylactide, polyhydroxobutyrate, chitosan, hyaluronic acid, and hydrogels.
+Other polymers include polyglycolide, polylactide, polyhydroxobutyrate, chitosan, hyaluronic acid, and hydrogels.
 In particular, poly(2-hydroxyethyl-methacrylate), polyethylene glycol, chitosan, and hyaluronic acid have been used extensively in the repair of cartilage, ligaments, and tendons.
 For example, poly(L-lactide) (PLA), is used to make screws and darts for meniscal repair and is marketed under the trade name Clearfix Mensical Dart/Screw.
 PLA is a slow degrading polymer and requires times greater than two years to degrade and be absorbed by the body.